 The best way to get to Tasmania with a caravan, motorhome or camper trailer is to travel aboard Spirit of Tasmania, the ferry between Melbourne and Devonport.

-This article appeared in volume 55 of Holidays with Kids magazine.
+This Tasmania road trip article originally appeared in Holidays with Kids magazine.
 To subscribe to the latest issue, click here.